Allegro.pas is a wrapper to allow Pascal compilers (such as Free Pascal or Delphi) to use the Allegro library.

 Note that you can use the Unicode routines before you call al_install or al_init.
 If you want to work in a text mode other than UTF-8, it is best to set it with al_set_uformat just before you call these.

 Note: While UNICODE is almost supported by Free Pascal and Lazarus, you might have bad results using it with Allegro.pas.
-See the TODO file for more information.
+There will be a new version of Free Pascal (3.0) that will improve the UNICODE support.
+I hopw I'll be able to update Allegro.pas.

 Various parts of Allegro, such as the sound routines and the al_load_joystick_data function, require some configuration information.
 This data is stored in text files as a collection of